DarkJaslo/Horaris-FIB/README.md

 I recommend looking at <tt>input.txt</tt> and using it as a template.

+### Future upgrades

+A release with a full graphic UI is currently in the making.

 ## (Español) Generador de horarios para la FIB-UPC
 Genera buenos horarios a partir de una lista de asignaturas.
 Funciona en Linux (probado solo en Ubuntu).
 ### Utilidades: